microsoft/essex-toolkit/packages/toolbox/docs/report/toolbox.api.md

 // Warning: (ae-missing-release-tag) "parseRgbFromCssColor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function parseRgbFromCssColor(color: string): RGB;
+export function parseRgbFromCssColor(colorInput: string): RGB;

 // Warning: (ae-missing-release-tag) "throttle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //